hortonworks/streamline/webservice/CustomProcessor.md

-# Iotas Custom Processor REST API
+# Streamline Custom Processor REST API

 **Custom Processor**

-A *Custom Processor* is a feature in IoTaS that will let a user plug in custom processing logic in their topologies.
+A *Custom Processor* is a feature in Streamline that will let a user plug in custom processing logic in their topologies.
 The first step to being able to do this is registering the custom processor components.
 The rest endpoint for adding, updating, deleting and getting custom processors is